5 Small-But-Significant Ways Living With Intention Improved My Life

 As young adults, we’re finding that adulthood is a baptism by fire and every happy hour with friends also comes with long hours at work or a grueling degree program and the brave new world of terrifying responsibilities (like bills…*shudders*).
 Adult life is not glamorous.
 Sex and the City really let us down.
 But I would challenge you to try to live every moment of the ordinary with intention, and just see what change happens in your life.

 For me, living with intention started with a reading list.
-At the beginning of 2017, I had the shocking realization that I, an avid reader, had not touched any books in 2016 that weren’t either thesis research materials or law books.
+A few years ago, I had the shocking realization that I, an avid reader, had not touched any books in 2016 that weren’t either thesis research materials or law books.
 I had really been feeling the weight of depression, had experienced a lot of “grown up” changes, and I knew that just promising myself one pleasure book a month would make a huge difference in my life.
 Shortly after that, I joined a little online community for those of us obsessed with planners, journals, and lists, and came across the concept of “seasonal living.”
 I so admired how many of the girls in the group made small little rituals out of every changing month/season, and it just gave their life a little bit of extra spice.
 It was so easy, but also did so much.
 Here’s how I have used living with intention to really make the most out of a perfectly ordinary life.

 1. I’ve realized that having goals (even tiny ones) is good.